-Upper grades on occasion use word processing, spreadsheet, presentation software and video for various projects.
+Upper grades use word processing, spreadsheet, presentation software and video for various projects.
 They will also use a computer at home for researching projects which may be done with parent supervision.

 Several items in our curriculum offer additional on line resources that are generally optional for the student.

 Students do not bring technology to school unless required for a specific project they are working on in the middle/high school grades.

-We highly encourage parents wait on mobile phones for their children until at least 8th grade, the later the better.
+We highly encourage parents wait on mobile phones for their children until the student is working/driving, the later the better.
 Phones brought to school may not be taken out or used at school unless for a specific project with permission from the teacher and parent.

 You can expect to see teachers in a traditional role, providing occasional lecture-based lessons and offering guidance throughout the day.
 You will also see Boone Prairie teachers sitting on a bean bag during literature, sitting on a blanket on the reading hill with their class, setting up scavenger hunts around the property and more.
 Students are expected to be active participants in their education.
 Visitors to the classrooms will often see students at the front of the class teaching a concept, working a problem on the board, or defending their results.
 They may also see older students showing younger students what they are working on.